alphabill-org/alphabill-rust-predicates-sdk/examples/multi-sig/README.md

 ## Usage

-There is currently no tooling to create transaction which uses this predicate - the assumption is that the txo is signed offline and once enough signatures is collected it is sent to AB.
+There is currently no tooling to create transaction which uses this predicate - the assumption is that the transaction order is signed offline and once enough signatures is collected it is sent to Alphabill.

 ### Configuration